colemanvii/emberwing/README.md

 ### Long-Term Vision
 Emberwing may grow slowly:
 - more missions
 - new environments
 - subtle variations in ships or challenges

 Growth is optional.
 The core experience must always remain intact: fly, fight, glide, return.

+---

+## Screenshots

+*(Coming soon)*
+This section will show in-game flight, combat moments, and mission briefings once the first playable build is live.

+---

+## How to Play

+*(Early outline — subject to change)*

+- **Move:** Keyboard, mouse, or joystick
+- **Fly:** Arcade-style controls, tuned for feel over realism
+- **Fight:** Short dogfighting missions with clear objectives
+- **Finish:** Debrief, reset, fly again

+No progression trees.
+No grind.
+Each mission stands on its own.

+---

+## Status

+Emberwing is in early development.
+This repository currently serves as a design and vision reference.
+Playable builds will come later.

+---

-### Closing
+## Closing

 Emberwing is a small project by design.
 A quiet game about motion, focus, and staying airborne.